Robert Englund dazzles in New Line Cinema’s long-awaited franchise crossover

 Charlie Linderman: You know what, Kia?
 I used to think you hated me because you thought I wasn’t good enough for Lori, but that’s not it.
 You tear me down to make yourself feel better, because you really hate yourself, which is kind of pathetic when you actually stop and think about it.
 Assuming, of course, you *can* think, with all that make-up weighing down your head.

 [Linderman leaves; Kia and Lori look impressed]

 The fact that the movie pulls no punches in the gore department goes some way to airing out the breezy car freshener production.
 Their back-and-forth tussle is absolutely gruelling at times, and it had to be if it was ever going to please fans.
 Their final slice-off on a blood-drenched walkway is ludicrously epic, almost operatic.
-It all gets a little messy story-wise, Lori’s sub-narrative a little distracting at times, though having Kelly Roland almost deliver mouth-to-mouth on a drowning-in-his-dreams Jason is an inspired touch, and it’s not the only one.
+It all gets a little messy story-wise, Lori’s sub-narrative a little distracting at times, though having Kelly Roland almost deliver mouth-to-mouth on a drowning-in-his-dreams Jason is an inspired touch, and it’s not the only one the film has to offer.
 I remember the hype surrounding Freddy vs Jason back in 2003 and the same question was on everyone’s lips.
 Which of our inimitable monsters would ultimately prove triumphant?
 We all have our favourite, and an even battle was certainly the way to go.
-Thanks to some inspired, booby trap skulduggery from Krueger and Jason’s towering brutality, the movie managed to placate fans on both sides, and though Freddy is undoubtedly the star of the show, Jason has his fair share of moments too.
-The playing field is level.
+Thanks to some inspired, booby trap skulduggery from Krueger and Jason’s towering brutality, the movie managed to placate fans on both sides.
+Freddy is undoubtedly the star of the show, but Jason has his fair share of moments too.
+On the whole, it’s a level playing field.